xianzhe18/bibtex-handler/README.md

 Source: http://www.bibtex.org/Format/

 Note: This library considers "type" and "citation-key" as tags.
-This behavior can be change if you implement your own Listener (more info at the end of this document).
+This behavior can be changed implementing your own Listener (more info at the end of this document).

 ## Processors

+`Processor` is a [callable] that receives an entry as argument and returns a modified entry.

 This library contains three main parts: